Why Is CBD So Expensive? | Let Us Explain

 Another factor is the special equipment Hemp farming requires.
 Two-headed combines are often used for thrashing the crop.
-And one of the final major hurdles for farmers is the drying process which requires large warehouses.
+One of the final major hurdles for farmers is the drying process, which requires large warehouses.

-MANUFACTURING – Believe it or not manufacturing is one of the reasons why CBD is so expensive.
+MANUFACTURING – Believe it or not, manufacturing is one of the reasons why CBD is so expensive.
 From dried crop to finished product takes a lot of time and labor.
-Due to the newness of CBD, manufacturing techniques are still being perfected to utilize the entire crop.
+Because of the newness of CBD, manufacturing techniques are still being perfected to utilize the entire crop.

-The most popular CBD extraction method is Co2 extraction, which freezes the plant mater, making it easier to break down and extract cannabinoids.
+The most popular CBD extraction method is Co2 extraction, which freezes the plant material, making it easier to break down and extract cannabinoids.

 However, with so many different laws concerning THC and so many different cannabinoids, it is not as simple as extracting the oil from the plant.

-Tetrahydrocannabinol (THC) levels also have to be watched, and THC is often removed completely while not damaging the other cannabinoids to get a Broad Spectrum CBD oil.
+Tetrahydrocannabinol (THC) levels also must be watched, and THC is often removed completely while not damaging the other cannabinoids to get a Broad Spectrum CBD oil.

-Many different cannabinoids are isolated into their pure forms, cannabinoids like CBC, CBG, CBN, CBD, to name a few of the more popular ones.
-This all takes time, new equipment, and research, which can add to the reason why CBD is so expensive.
+Many different cannabinoids are isolated into their pure forms, cannabinoids like CBC, CBG, CBN, and CBD, to name a few of the more popular ones.
+This all takes time, new equipment, and research, which can add to why CBD is so expensive.

 ADVERTISING – Unlike most other products, it's rare it is to find CBD ads on TV, Google, or your favorite social media platforms.

-It is easy to find inexpensive ingredients that are sourced from overseas, but they are not as throughly tested, often contain heavy metals, and come from poor soil with contaminants.
+It is easy to find inexpensive ingredients that are sourced from overseas, but they are not as thoroughly tested, often contain heavy metals, and come from poor soil with contaminants.

-High quality ingredients equal a high quality product.
-In this case some time the more expensive CBD might just be the better CBD.
+High-quality ingredients equal a high-quality product.
+In this case, sometimes the more expensive CBD might just be the better CBD.